katcipis/qconsp15/notes/keynote-jerome-petazzoni.md

 ## Managing a cluster

-Jerome mentioned the possibility of using [docker swarm](TODO) + [mesos](TODO) where docker swarm offloads jobs to mesos.
+Jerome mentioned the possibility of using [docker swarm](https://github.com/docker/swarm/) + [mesos](http://mesos.apache.org/) where docker swarm offloads jobs to mesos.

+There is another possible combination of [kubernetes + mesos](https://github.com/mesosphere/kubernetes-mesos).

-A complete solution of service discovery and clustering is a work in progress.
+A complete solution of service discovery and clustering is a work in progress (Jerome words :-).

 ## Tools

-Some tools mentioned along the presentation
+Some interesting tools mentioned along the presentation

 * [Flannel](https://github.com/coreos/flannel)
 * [Pipework](https://github.com/jpetazzo/pipework)